-As you plan your Walt Disney World vacation, you’ll want to do some advance planning of each day.
-Walt Disney World tickets are priced by the day, so it’s a good idea to plan a few long days in the parks rather than a lot of short days.
+As you plan your Walt Disney World vacation, you’ll want to do some advance planning for each day.
+Walt Disney World tickets are priced by the day, whether you go for a few hours a day or plan for full days.
+To save money, the best way is to plan a few long days in the parks rather than a lot of short days.
 That way, you won’t have to buy as many days on your tickets.

 During your Disney vacation, you may also consider spending a day or two outside the parks.
 Disney Springs doesn’t require a ticket, although you will pay for individual entry at the various attractions.